lpjones/Path-Tracking-and-Object-Removal/README.md

 Completed by ryuliou and lpjones
-# EEC174 AY Project A2: Path Tracking & Object Removal
+# Path Tracking & Object Removal
 # How to use
 Download yolov3.weights file at https://pjreddie.com/media/files/yolov3.weights and move the file to the yolo_files/ folder